What is a California Durable Power of Attorney?

 A California Durable Power of Attorney is a document that authorizes your agent (a person you choose) to manage your financial affairs if you become unable (or unwilling) to manage them yourself.

-A CA durable power of attoreney is similar to a healthcare power of attorney, however, it only relates to financial decisions and does not have any control over healthcare decisions.
+This is similar to a healthcare power of attorney, however, it only relates to financial decisions and does not have any control over healthcare decisions.

 Selecting your California Durable Power of Attorney Agent

+When you sign a general power of attorney, you authorize someone to manage financial matters on your behalf in the event that you are unable to do so yourself.
 That’s a lot of responsibility to sign over to someone.
 You need to pick someone who is trustworthy, someone who will act in your best interests.
 But you also want to choose someone to can handle the responsibility of managing the assets you’ve accumulated during your life.
 You wouldn’t ask your 20-year-old child to run your crop-dusting business, would you?

 As you discuss your choice with your family, refer back to our estate planning checklist to make sure you cover all your bases and will avoid probate.